exalearn/colmena/molecule-design/README.md

 ## Running

-There are currently two demo apps for using Colmena for molecular design: `local-greey` and `interleaved`.
+There are currently two demo apps for using Colmena for molecular design: `local-greedy` and `interleaved`.
-Each are available in subdirectories of this folder and documentation for running them is available in those folders.
+Each is available in a subdirectory of this folder, along with documentation for running them.